eBay/ebay-oauth-android-client/Readme.md

 # Application Setup
 Before performing OAuth, the library should be initialized with details about your application from eBay developer portal.
 The library uses
 - Client ID.
 For details see [Getting your OAuth credentials](https://developer.ebay.com/api-docs/static/oauth-credentials.html)
-- Redirect Uri. for details see [Getting your Redirect_Uri](https://developer.ebay.com/api-docs/static/oauth-redirect-uri.html)
+- Redirect Uri (RuName). for details see [Getting your Redirect_Uri](https://developer.ebay.com/api-docs/static/oauth-redirect-uri.html)
 - Url encoded list of scopes. for details see [Specifying OAuth scopes](https://developer.ebay.com/api-docs/static/oauth-scopes.html)

 Use these details in `ApiSessionConfiguration.initialize()` as shown below: